joaodelgado/Bomber/README.md

 #Bomber

 Bomber is a two player game where each player has to conquer territory by placing bombs, until the opponent is trapped.
-Various powerups can appear when conquering territory, wich can enhance your bombs, speed and bomb capacity.
+Various power-ups can appear when conquering territory, which can enhance your bombs, speed and bomb capacity.

 ![screenshot](https://github.com/joaodelgado/bomber/raw/master/bomber.jpg "Game Screenshot")